-Even better, drinking water may be able to help you with other goals and resolutions, if you were to decide to go that route.
+Even better, drinking water may help you with other goals and resolutions if you were to decide to go that route.
 Here is a peek at how:

 Water for weight loss or management

-A 2019 study found a link between dehydration and overweight1, and that led researchers to consider why.
-One reason may be that when people drink enough water, they may feel fuller.
+A 2019 study found a link between dehydration and overweight and that led researchers to consider why.
+On one side, when people drink enough water, they may feel fuller.
 On the other side, people tend to mistake thirst for hunger, so they will overeat when they are really just thirsty.
 Drinking water may be key to helping slim down or maintain a healthy weight.

 Water for working out

 It is not just about replenishing what you sweat out.
-Water helps energize your muscles and avoid muscle fatigue.2
+Water helps energize your muscles and avoid muscle fatigue.

 Water for healthier skin

-You are made up of about 60% water, and when you are dried out, (especially if you are facing harsh winter weather) it shows on your skin.
-So drink up.2
+You are made of about 60% water and when you are dried out, especially if you are facing harsh winter weather, it shows on your skin.
+So drink up.

 Water keeps things moving

-Help flush out (literally) your kidneys and bowels to reduce your risk of kidney problems and issues with your GI tract.
-Probably not a resolution you were planning to make, but it cannot hurt.2
+Help flush out your kidneys and bowels to reduce your risk of kidney problems and issues with your digestive system.
+Probably not a resolution you were planning to make, but it cannot hurt.

 Receive our newsletter